willieneis/bayesian-algorithm-execution/README.md

 # Bayesian algorithm execution (BAX)

-A Bayesian approach to executing algorithms with expensive function evaluations.
+A Bayesian approach to running algorithms with expensive function evaluations.